-The program prepares entry-level computer technicians with cybersecurity expertise, offers students transfer options to four-year institutions, and is designed to address the needs for increasing the number of trained workers qualified to work in cybersecurity in the homeland security industry.
+The program prepares entry-level computer technicians with cybersecurity expertise and offers transfer options to four-year institutions.
+It is also designed to address the homeland security industry's need for trained cybersecurity workers.

 As a member of CyberWatch, the Montgomery College curriculum follows National Security Telecommunications and Systems Security Instruction (NSTISSI) 4011 and 4013 standards.
 Also, the courseware is certified as mapping 100% to the Committee on National Security Systems (CNSS) National Standard 4011.